 Now that cooler weather is here to stay for a few months—yes, even in Texas!—I've been enjoying all my favorite comfort foods.

-Shepherd’s Pie is a comfort food classic that I’ve always loved the idea of, but I quite never found the perfect vegetarian version.
-Which is why I decided to create my own recipe to satisfy all my cravings … and I couldn’t be happier with the result!
+Shepherd's Pie is a comfort food classic that I've always loved the idea of, but I quite never found the perfect vegetarian version.
+Which is why I decided to create my own recipe!

-Of course, I’m talking about Meatless Shepherd’s Pie here.
-So you can go ahead and call this delicious pie whatever you wish … I’ve even heard more creative names, like Shepherdless Pie or Shepherdess Pie, used on occasion!
+Of course, I'm talking about a Meatless Pie here.
+So you can go ahead and call this delicious dish whatever you wish ...
+I've even heard more creative names, like Shepherdless Pie or Shepherdess Pie, used on occasion!

-There are many recipes for this classic-with-a-twist dish out there, so what makes this the BEST Vegetarian Shepherd’s Pie?
+There are many recipes for this classic-with-a-twist dish out there, so what makes this the best?
 Let me tell you: